🌿 Outdoor Wood Guide · Expert Reviewed

 Teak — Why It Lasts So Long

-Teak's durability comes down to chemistry.
-The wood contains unusually high levels of natural silica and teak oil — compounds that actively repel water, resist fungal decay, and deter insects.
-Unlike cedar or oak, which rely on surface finishes for protection, teak protects itself from the inside out.
+Teak's durability comes down to chemistry, not hardness.
+The wood contains unusually high concentrations of natural silica and teak oil — compounds that actively repel water, resist fungal decay, and deter insects.
+Unlike cedar or oak, which rely on surface finishes for outdoor protection, teak protects itself from the inside out.

 A teak garden bench left completely untreated outdoors for 10 years will turn silver-grey but remain structurally sound.
-That same bench in cedar without maintenance would likely be rotting at the joints by year 5.
+That same bench in cedar without maintenance would be rotting at the joints by year 5.
+This is why teak dominates marine decking, commercial outdoor furniture, and any application where longevity is non-negotiable.

-• Why it lasts: Natural oils + silica = built-in rot and water resistance
+• Why it lasts: Natural oils and silica = built-in rot and water resistance that doesn't wear off

-• Where to buy: Look for FSC-certified teak to ensure sustainable sourcing
+• Where to buy: Look for FSC-certified teak — ensures sustainable sourcing from managed plantations

-• Important distinction: White oak only — red oak does NOT have this property and will fail quickly outdoors
+• Critical note: White oak ONLY — red oak does not share this water resistance and will fail rapidly outdoors

 Western Red Cedar — Best Budget Outdoor Wood

-The trade-off is longevity and maintenance commitment.
-Cedar needs exterior finishing from day one — leave it completely bare and you'll see the ends checking and the surface greying within one season.
+The trade-off versus teak and white oak is maintenance commitment and longevity.
+Cedar needs exterior finishing from day one — leave it bare and the ends check and the surface greys within one season.
 Maintain it properly with annual or biannual recoating and it can last 15–20 years.

-• Why it works outdoors: Natural aromatic oils resist fungi and insects
+• Why it works outdoors: Natural aromatic oils (thujaplicins) resist fungi and insects

 • Maintenance schedule: Apply exterior oil or stain in year 1, recoat every 1–2 years

-• Biggest advantage: Available at Home Depot/Lowe's in standard dimensional sizes
+• Biggest advantage: Available at Home Depot and Lowe's in standard dimensional sizes — no specialty sourcing required

 Which Wood Should You Choose?

 Choose teak if: You want to build once and never worry about maintenance.
-Budget isn't the primary concern.
-You're building a dining set, bench, or chairs that will stay outside permanently.
+Budget is not the primary constraint.
+You are building a dining set, bench, or chairs that will stay outside permanently.

-Choose white oak if: You want a genuinely durable outdoor wood without teak's price tag.
-You're happy with reapplying finish every 2 years.
-You want a wood that looks beautiful and ages well.
+Choose white oak if: You want genuine durability without teak's price tag.
+You are happy to apply penetrating oil every 2 years.
+You want a wood that looks beautiful and ages gracefully.

-Choose cedar if: You're building on a budget and happy to maintain the wood annually.
-You want something readily available at any hardware store.
-You're building a planter, simple bench, or a first outdoor furniture project.
+Choose cedar if: You are building on a tight budget and happy to maintain the wood annually.
+You want something at any hardware store today.
+You are building a planter, simple bench, or your first outdoor furniture project.

 WoodYear 1OngoingBest ProductFrequency